What this privacy notice covers

 - Manage your direct marketing and communication preferences.

-- Ask for your financial support, such as making a donation to our latest appeal.
+- Ask for your financial support, such as donating to our latest appeal.

 - Encourage you to take action as part of a campaign.